BulgariaDestinationsPlaces

 Krushuna Monastery

-Krushuna Monastery, located near the town of Lovech in northern Bulgaria, is one of the most unique monasteries to visit in Bulgaria.
+Krushuna Monastery, located near the town of Lovech in northern Bulgaria, is one of the most unique monasteries to visit.
 Its attractive architecture and impressive history make it a must-see for any traveler.
 Founded during the Second Bulgarian Empire, this monastery symbolizes perseverance and faith for its many visitors.

 Alimpije established the monastery in 1278 AD on an abandoned pagan shrine.
 It is known for its exceptional frescoes, which depict scenes from religious stories like The Transfiguration, The Last Judgment, and The Entry Into Jerusalem.
 Visitors can also view detailed carvings from Byzantine-era artisans throughout the grounds.
 Additionally, Krushuna Monastery houses a museum showcasing traditional local garments and artifacts from centuries past.